 Is your macOS Mojave device limited in disk space?
 Maintaining enough space is crucial for a healthy functioning Mac.
 Considering all the files crammed on your hard drive, where do you begin?
 Read on to learn how to free up space on Mac Mojave.

-But first, let’s delve into why you should free up disk space on Mac in the first place.
+But first, let’s delve into why and how to free up space on Mac in the first place.
 Besides getting annoying reminders about full storage, Mac Mojave may get burdened by a host of issues like:

 Yes, that’s a lot of issues.
 Having ample storage is crucial for a properly functioning Mac.
 Luckily, learning how to clean up space on Mac Mojave is relatively easy.